Fulmine-Labs/LNRoutingVizualization/README.md

     rpcserver = 'localhost:10009'
 ```
 8) Set the path to the Protobuf files `protobuf_file_location = r'D:\lnd\proto\lnd\lnrpc'` and import these modules as needed to interact with LND using gRPC.
-10) In Jupyter 'Run All Cells'
+10) In Jupyter 'Run All Cells'.
+11) Zoom on the widget with the mousewheel, drag the whole graph or just nodes with left click

 ## Usage for RTL